ayushmanbt/Portfolio2.0/pages/_posts/firstPost.md

     export default App;
 ```

 Wow! now you can see the number from the global state.
 Now, the only thing left is to update the number.
-With the **setNumber** imported it will be really easy:
+With the **setNumber** provided by **useContext** it will be really easy:

 ```JS
     import React from 'react';